 Seven lesions were included in the ICA group.
 The lesions were small and could still be viewed in a 40x field; they exhibited various architectonic patterns and formed ducts or solid areas and comedo-necrosis.
 The cells demonstrated moderate to severe pleomorphism, and those that invaded the stroma had a fusiform appearance (Figure 2).
-This fusiform morphology was apparent not only for invading stroma but also for stroma that projected into the duct lumen (Figure 3 and Figure 4).
+This fusiform morphology was apparent not only for invading stroma but also for cells that projected into the duct lumen (Figure 3 and Figure 4), and even some of them return to the alveolar wall (Figure 5).
 The nuclear pleomorphism was moderate to severe, with clumped (vesicular) chromatin and many mitoses, some of which were aberrant.
-Multifocal necrosis and an infiltrate of lymphocytes (Figure 5), plasma cells and macrophages accompanied these lesions.
+Multifocal necrosis and an infiltrate of lymphocytes plasma cells and macrophages accompanied these lesions.

 Figure 3: Mammary gland, dog, High-grade DCIS.
 Fusiform cells project into the duct lumen.
 H&E 20x.

 Figure 4: Mammary gland, dog, high-grade DCIS.
 The uppermost layer of the epithelium adopts a fusiform aspect and appears to form a single layer joining five active proliferating projections of the epithelium; the innermost layer of cells has large nuclei with prominent nucleoli and some with loose chromatin (euchromatin).
 The acini at the bottom show a normal appearance.
 H&E 20x.